-While one to three months may seem like a long period of time, once you have entered the facility your days will be filled with the difficult work of recovery.
-For most people, the time they spend in their inpatient program goes quickly.
+While one to three months may seem like a long time, once you have entered the center, your days will be filled with the difficult work of recovery.
+For most people, time spent in our inpatient rehab program in San Diego goes quickly.
 The structure of the program helps create a stable foundation from which you can begin the process of building a new life of sobriety.

 Inpatient treatment programs aren’t the right option for everyone, so take some time before you enter the program to weigh the benefits and drawbacks.
 The length of time that you are in the program can be both an advantage and a drawback.
-On the one hand, the time you are in the residential treatment facility is a time where you are fully focused on, and engaged with, your recovery.
+On the one hand, when you are in the residential treatment program, you are fully focused on and engaged with your recovery.
 On the other hand, inpatient programs don’t allow you to meet other commitments, such as employment or childcare, that you might have while you are in treatment.

 Most inpatient treatment programs begin with a supervised detox process.
 San Diego detox is the process through which any remaining traces of drugs or alcohol are removed from your body.
 Detox provides an important foundation from which you can begin the true work of recovery.
 Following a brief detox process, you’ll begin to take part in the recovery program itself.

 Our inpatient treatment programs take a holistic approach to addiction treatment.
 We believe that conquering addiction involves both the mind and body in unison.
 As such, throughout our program, you’ll take part in classes that teach you the skills to understand your body better and uncover the thought processes that gave rise to your addiction in the first place.
-You’ll have the opportunity to build new skills, while also taking part in group and individual therapy sessions that can help you grapple with your addiction.
-Throughout the inpatient treatment program, you’ll have the opportunity to build out a network of like-minded peers and medical professionals who are invested in your successful recovery.
+You’ll have the opportunity to build new skills while also taking part in group and individual therapy sessions that can help you grapple with your addiction.
+Throughout our inpatient rehab program in San Diego, you’ll have the opportunity to build a network of like-minded peers and medical professionals who are invested in your successful recovery.

 The right inpatient recovery program can have a profound impact on the success or failure of your recovery.
 Taking the time early on to identify the right program for you can be a challenging but ultimately rewarding process.

-Each treatment facility and treatment program has an underlying philosophy that provides the foundation for its treatment methodology.
+Each treatment center and treatment program has an underlying philosophy that provides the foundation for its treatment methodology.
 Take some time to identify the treatment philosophy of the program you are interested in.
 Consider whether this treatment philosophy aligns with your own beliefs and outlook.
-You’ll want to find a treatment program that aligns closely with your own world-view, expectations, and in some cases your religious beliefs.
+You’ll want to find a treatment program that aligns closely with your own worldview, expectations, and in some cases, your religious beliefs.

-Prior to committing to a treatment facility, you will also want to take some time to see the facility itself and get to know the staff that works there.
-Pay close attention to how the staff treats both patients and each other.
-If the staff seem unhappy, you may want to choose another facility.
-The facility you choose to work with should be clean, well-kept, and be a place where you can see yourself staying for 1-3 months.
+Prior to committing to a treatment center, you will also want to take some time to see the center itself and get to know the staff that works there.
+Pay close attention to how the staff treats both clients and each other.
+If the staff seems unhappy, you may want to choose another program.
+The center you choose to work with should be clean, well-kept, and be a place where you can see yourself staying for 1-3 months.